A Night at The Pattonville Observatory

 Information hotline: 314-213-8034

 The Summer Triangle, Vega, Deneb and Altair, is setting in the west.
-Albireo, a magnificent blue and gold double M15, M31, the Andromeda Galaxy, our nearest neighbor and the Double Cluster will also be targets.
+Albireo, a magnificent blue and gold double will be visible, and M15 (early), M31, the Andromeda Galaxy, our nearest neighbor and the Double Cluster will also be targets.

 Come spend the evening viewing the cosmos with your family, residents and non-residents are welcome!
 Students, who are accompanied by their parents, are especially welcome!
 Please take note that the dome is not heated or cooled, so pay attention to the weather and dress in a manner that is appropriate for the evening temperature conditions.
 If it is raining or cloudy, a planetarium program will be presented instead.